dcooney/react-npm-starter/README.md

 ## Compile Package

 When your ready to begin [testing the distrubuted package](https://github.com/dcooney/react-npm-starter/wiki/Testing), run `npm run build` to create a production version of the package to the `dist` directory.
-This will allow you to import the package into another project to being fully testing the implementation.
+This will allow you to import the package into another project to begin fully testing the implementation.

+[Microbundle](https://github.com/developit/microbundle) is used for code bundling when running a `build`.

 **Note**: The `dist` directory is not comitted to the GIT repo.